TheAlexDev23/japm-official-packages/docs/CREATING.md

 - dependencies: an array of strings with the names of other packages that are needed as dependencies
 - files: an array of objects each representing a file that is needed to install or build the package:
 	- URL: this field shows from where the package would be downloaded
-	- name: relative directory (to the installation folder) of the file that would be downoaded from URL.
+	- file name: relative directory (to the installation folder) of the file that would be downoaded from URL.
 - install: array of string representing commands to install the package
 - remove: same as install but for removal